landislab/landislab.github.io/research/index.md

 Because many species have no known fossil record, biogeographers often rely on reconstructing ancestral species ranges to understand how ranges change over time.
 Only recently, statistical event-based models have been used in a phylogenetic context to estimate ancestral species ranges, represented presence-absence states for sets of discrete areas.
 Methodologically, we are interested in techniques to allow the models to be applied to high-resolution, global-scale datsets.
-For models, we are interested how biogeographic inference may improve phylogenetic estimates.
+For models, we are interested how biogeographic inference may improve phylogenetic estimates, such as divergence time estimation or regional features that influence underlying evolutionary processes.

 #### Related work